LucaLanziani/personal-site-hugo/content/posts/2023/02/monitoring-status-dashboards.md

 ![home-monitoring](/static/monitoring/home-monitoring.png)

 > How many “Types” of dashboards do you think your team needs?
-Share your thoughts with me on Twitter (Twitter post link) or LinkedIn (LinkedIn post Link)
+Share your thoughts with me on [Twitter](https://twitter.com/lucalanziani/status/1624892620303466503) or [LinkedIn](https://www.linkedin.com/posts/activity-7030658527555694592-TVFg)